 Every child loves Christmas, or Hanukkah or any other traditional holiday in December.
-Most of these holidays involve giving and receiving gifts, and although many parents and grownups say “ giving is better than receiving”, but we’re pretty sure that is false in the minds of children and tweens.
+Most of these holidays involve giving and receiving gifts, and although many parents and grownups say “ giving is better than receiving”, although it is often fun to give gifts, it is also nice to receive something cool.
 So, to make sure you get the best holiday gifts possible, follow KidMag’s handy guide and you might just receive that new smartphone or art kit you want!

 To get started, we would like to tell you this is not an article on how to play evil tricks on your parents to trick them into them getting you the present you want.
 This article is not about how to suck up to your parents, it only teaches you how to be responsible, which shows your parents you are worthy of the gift you’d like.
 This is not an article you should read behind your parent’s backs, and in this article, there is nothing that a parent shouldn’t be able to see.